If you’re in a hurry and just want to find the Best Indoor Putting Green in 2020, then we recommend the Big Moss.

 - When you roll it out, it is 10 feet long, but it is simple to store and folds up well.

 - Does not replicate a green and does not even try to.

 - More of a training aid than a putting green.

-- The variable speeds and custom hills sound better than they perform.
+- The customization options sound better than they perform.

 The Big Moss indoor putting green is the clear winner out of this group.
 It is the most true to life and has great feel and size.